 Notice of Non-discrimination

-Asnuntuck Community College does not discriminate on the basis race, color, religious creed, age, gender, gender identity or expression, national origin, marital status, ancestry, present or past history of mental disorder, learning disability or physical disability, political belief, veteran status, sexual orientation, genetic information, or criminal record.
-The following individuals have been designated to handle inquiries regarding the non-discrimination policies: Cheryl Cyr, Title IX Coordinator, email@example.com (860) 253-3045 and Maki McHenry, Section 504/ADA Coordinator, firstname.lastname@example.org (860) 253-3021, Asnuntuck Community College, 170 Elm Street, Enfield, CT 06082.
+Asnuntuck Community College does not discriminate on the basis of race, color, religious creed, age, sex, national origin, marital status, ancestry, present or past history of mental disorder, learning disability or physical disability, political belief, sexual orientation, gender identity and expression or genetic information in its programs and activities.
+In addition, the College does not discriminate in employment on the additional basis of veteran status or criminal record.
+The following individuals have been designated to handle inquiries regarding the non-discrimination policies: Yhara Zelinka, Title IX Coordinator firstname.lastname@example.org (860) 253-3092 and Kim Quinn, Section 504/ADA Coordinator, email@example.com (860) 253-3005, Asnuntuck Community College, 170 Elm Street, Enfield, CT 06082.

 ADDITIONAL STUDENT RESOURCES